bulingfeng/bulingfeng.github.io/_posts/english/movie/2024-07-25-Lost-In-Tailand.md

 That's right I could!

-How about selling me the recipe?
+**How about selling me the recipe**?

 Sure

-My secret recipe is...

-that I have to make them all by myself
+My secret recipe is that I have to make them all by myself

 No hiring anyone and no freezing them,